Aliases for AK5 Gene

 GeneCards Summary for AK5 Gene

 AK5 (Adenylate Kinase 5) is a Protein Coding gene.
 Diseases associated with AK5 include limbic encephalitis and connective tissue cancer.
-Among its related pathways are Infectious disease and Metabolism.
+Among its related pathways are Metabolism and Pyrimidine metabolism (KEGG).
 GO annotations related to this gene include nucleoside diphosphate kinase activity and nucleoside kinase activity.
 An important paralog of this gene is CMPK1.

 UniProtKB/Swiss-Prot for AK5 Gene